Bert Andrews (journalist): Career

-In September 1924, Andrews began his career in journalism as a copy boy at the Sacramento Star and then moved to the San Diego Sun, where he stayed until 1927.
+In September 1924, Andrews began his career in journalism as a copy boy at The Sacramento Star and then moved to the San Diego Sun, where he stayed until 1927.
 In 1928, he became a report for William Randolph Hearst's Chicago Herald-Examiner.
 In 1929, he worked for the Detroit Times.
 In mid-1929, he joined the New York Herald-Tribune in Paris for six months.
 He returned to join the New York American through 1937.
-In October 1937, Andrews rejoined the New York Herald-Tribune as reporter and rewriter through 1941 based in Albany, New York.
+In October 1937, Andrews rejoined the New York Herald Tribune as a reporter and rewriter through 1941 based in Albany, New York.

-On June 2, 1941, Andrews became Washington bureau chief for the Herald-Tribune, the position that made him famous (the "number two" newsman in Washington, according to David Halberstam).
+On June 2, 1941, Andrews became Washington bureau chief for the Herald Tribune, the position that made him famous (the "number two" newsman in Washington, according to David Halberstam).
 During World War II, reportage took him to England and into the Pacific Ocean to cover American troops.
 In 1945, he reported on the first-ever meeting of the United Nations (for which Alger Hiss served as Acting Secretary) in San Francisco.
 In 1946, he covered the United Nations Assembly meeting in London.
 He scooped the Yalta vote compact and the resignation of former Secretary of War Henry L. Stimson.

 Washington Witch Hunt

 In June 1947, the State Department dismissed ten (10) employees–"none of them of top policy-making rank"–on unspecified grounds of disloyalty, as reported by Joseph Alsop and Stewart Alsop.

-On November 2, 1947, Andrews published "A State Department Security Case" in the Herald-Tribune after security a secret transcript.
+On November 2, 1947, Andrews published "A State Department Security Case" in the Herald Tribune after securing a secret transcript.
 In the article, he described "Mr. Blank," an unnamed State Department official among seven discharged without specific charges.
 Articles continued for some days almost daily by Andrews.
 The Washington Post reacted the next day with concern: "Without access to what the FBI reported, there is no way of knowing whether Mr. Blank was a doubtful security risk."
 In a comment, New Yorker magazine compared Mr. Blank's story to Franz Kafka's book The Trial.
 In an article co-written by Yale Law School professor Thomas I. Emerson, its journal questioned the propriety of the story by noting: "The courts have never tolerated the failure to produce in open hearing any part of the evidence upon which the deciding official relies in an administrative adjudication requiring a fair hearing" and cited a decision by the U.S. Supreme Court.
 On November 17, 1947, the State Department reversed its policy.
-It authorized the seven resignations "without prejudice" and offered right to appeal before a Loyalty Review Board.
+It authorized the seven resignations "without prejudice" and offered the right to appeal before a Loyalty Review Board.

 Andrews continued writing on government investigations into Communism.
 He covered the hearings of the Hollywood Ten, Dr. Edward U. Condon of the Bureau of Standards, and others held by the House Un-American Activities Committee well into 1948.
-He published the articles in a book called Washington Witch Hunt in June 1948, wide reported by the press.
+He published the articles in a book called Washington Witch Hunt in June 1948, widely reported by the press.